bottxrnife/helium-2287-w/README.md

-# helium-2287 US W
+# Helium Hotspot US version SX1302 with WiFi-Connect

 This project deploys a Helium Hotspot with US LoRa configuration.
-Run the Helium EU LoRa version from [this project](https://github.com/PastaGringo/balenaos-helium-gtw)
+Run the Helium EU LoRa version (SX1301) from [this project](https://github.com/PastaGringo/balenaos-helium-gtw)

 ## Getting started